russellgordon/icd2o-s2-2024-25/content/source-icd2o/shared/Tutorials/TinkerCad.md

 ## Tutorials

-TinkerCad has some fantastic built-in tutorials that will help you learn the basics of the program.
+Tinkercad has some fantastic built-in tutorials that will help you learn the basics of the program.

 Navigate to the left hand side of the website and find **Tutorials**.